State of Somaliland: Governance

+Prime Minister of Somaliland

+Muhammad Haji Ibrahim Egal was the first and only holder of the office.

+Somaliland Council of Ministers

+The Council of Ministers had five members:

+Somaliland Legislative Assembly

+The Somaliland Legislative Assembly had 33 members (MLAs), including an ex-officio Speaker.
+Members of the legislative assembly were elected in February 1960 from 33 single-member constituencies.

-Use of state as a precedent for Somaliland
+Use as a legal precedent for the Republic of Somaliland

-Today's self-proclaimed Republic of Somaliland functions as a de facto independent state that claims to be the legal successor to the State of Somaliland.
-However, unlike the former State of Somaliland, it is not internationally recognised as a country, instead being treated officially as an autonomous region within Somalia.
+Today's re-established Republic of Somaliland functions as a de facto independent state and regards itself as the legal successor to the State of Somaliland.
+However, unlike the former State of Somaliland, it has not gained widespread diplomatic recognition as a country, instead being treated as an autonomous region within Somalia.